 He fell 2 metres onto a jagged rock below.

-I was in the cinema watching Toy Story 4 when I received the call that Hubby “had fallen down a cliff”.
+I was in the cinema watching Toy Story 4 (2019) when I received the call that Hubby had “fallen down a cliff”.

-I confess that Woody and Buzz’s adventures are a blur to me.
+I confess that Woody and Buzz’s adventures in that film are a blur to me now.
 I’ll have to ask one of my nieces what terrific scrapes those toy pals got out of in round 4.

 I do know this.
 The scrape that Hubby got out of that day, was nothing less than a miracle.